phpzio/translatepress/readme.txt

 The interface allows you to easily translate the entire page at once, including output from shortcodes, forms and page builders.
 It also works out of the box with WooCommerce.

 Built the WordPress way, TranslatePress - Multilingual is a GPL and self hosted translation plugin, meaning you'll own all your translations, forever.
+It's the fastest way to create a bilingual or multilingual site.

 = Multilingual & Translation Features =